 The time that commercial yeasts remain viable depends on how it is stored.
-If left open on a shelf, yeast will last less than a couple of months, depending on humidity and other factors.
+Depending on humidity and other factors, if left open on a shelf, yeast will last less than a couple of months.
 Baker’s yeast stored in an airtight container in a cold freezer will keep yeast viable for years.
 Contrary to popular belief, yeast does not have a definitive expiry date.

 While yeast absolutely will lose some of its potency over time, steps can be taken to slow down that process.
 I explain how you can keep dry yeast fresh farther on.